Sandra Lee Spieler · Resume

 - Wonder?
 Wonder!
 (Love this Earth in defense of its destruction) 2014

 - See the World (For the health of the Children) 2013

-- Caws To Unite! (united in anger about economic and justice disparities, the international protests) 2011
+- Caws To Unite! (united in anger about economic and justice disparities, international protests) 2011

-- UPROAR! (about the growing discontent of people, and the continued grace of the earth) 2010
+- UPROAR! (the growing discontent of people, and the continued grace of the earth) 2010

-- Our Common Treasury (about the virtual world of «credit», the real value of soil) 2009
+- Our Common Treasury (the virtual world of «credit», the real value of soil) 2009

 - A New Bridge: Infrastructure for the Future Beings, (blueprint for sustainability) 2008

 - The Time Is Now! to Come Together for the Common Good! (about the Common Good), 2006